Uttar Pradesh State Road Transport Corporation: Fleet

+UPSRTC has a total fleet of 13,041 buses.
+Its buses operate over 3.51 million kilometers at 3142 routes catering to the travel needs of over 1.80 million people and earning over Rs.137.70 million every day.

 Network

-UPSRTC has the largest bus fleet located in North India and operates interstate buses to eight neighboring states, viz., Uttarakhand, Delhi, Bihar, Chhattisgarh, Chandigarh, Rajasthan, Punjab, Himachal Pradesh, Haryana, Jammu and Kashmir and Madhya Pradesh, along with the country of Nepal.
+UPSRTC has the largest bus fleet in North India and operates interstate buses to eight neighboring states, viz., Uttarakhand, Delhi, Bihar, Chandigarh, Rajasthan, Punjab, Himachal Pradesh, Haryana, Jammu and Kashmir and Madhya Pradesh.
 There is a good network of interstate buses with an influx of passengers from proximate states.
 Its furthest places of operations in each direction are very far away.
-The northernmost point of operation is Katra, Jammu and Kashmir, the southernmost point is Indore, the easternmost point is Patna (if international routes are included, then it is Kathmandu, Nepal), while the westernmost point is Jodhpur.
+The northernmost point of operation is Katra, Jammu and Kashmir, the southernmost point is Indore, the easternmost point is Patna, while the westernmost point is Ajmer.
 Till these points, UPSRTC operates its regular bus services for passengers.